-In this part of the series I’ll show you the necessary components for storing and executing programs on our micro processor!
-I’ll try to keep this part quite short, because I already explained in detail what a micro-instruction is and what it consists of on this CPU in part 2!
-So, let’s get the ball rolling.
+In this part of the series, I’ll introduce the necessary components needed for storing and executing programs on our micro processor!
+I’ll try to keep this part quite short, because I already explained what a micro-instruction is and what it consists of on this CPU in part 2!

-Like discussed in the last part, our CPU will have 256 micro-instructions with a length of 32-Bits each.
+The CPU will have 256 micro-instructions with a length of 32 Bit.
 This means, that it’s possible to store programs with a length of 8.192 Bit.

-What I plan to do in my design is to get a ROM where the program is stored on the CPU.
-The line of code that’s about to be calculated will be loaded in a separate 32-Bit register, which is then connected to the relevant parts.
+In my design, I want to utilize a ROM for storing the program in the CPU.
+The line of code, that’s about to be executed, will be loaded in a separate 32-Bit register which is then connected to the relevant parts.

-Let’s take a look at one micro-instruction and take it apart even further.
-For now we know, that one instruction will consist of 32-Bits and it will hold the following information.
+Let’s take a look at one micro-instruction.
+For now we know, that it will consist of 32-Bits and it will hold the following information.
 The number in the parentheses is the number of bits needed to store the information:

 a) ALU-OP (2)